SaPereira97/SIMPLE-CHAT/README.md

 Open the jar
 - java -jar Simple-Chat.jar

-This will iniciate the server
+This will initiate the server

 After and using another terminal window you can enter the chat as a user using netcat

-- Windowns - ncat localhost 9000
+- Windows - ncat localhost 9000
 - MAC - nc localhost 9000